ibexa/documentation-developer/docs/extending/extending_page.md

             - { name: event_subscriber }
     ```

     Then, implement an event subscriber that listens to the block definition event.
-For example, create a `src/Event/Subscriber/TranslateBlockNameSubscriber.php` file that contains the following code:
+For example, create an `src/Event/Subscriber/TranslateBlockNameSubscriber.php` file that contains the following code:

     ``` php
     <?php